openrewrite/rewrite-maven-plugin/README.md

 The plugin scans all dependencies on the classpath for `META-INF/rewrite/*.yml` files and loads their configuration as well as anything in `~/rewrite.yml`.

-This plugin automatically adds `org.openrewrite.plan:rewrite-spring` and `org.openrewrite.plan:rewrite-checkstyle` to the plugin classpath and loads their `spring` and `checkstyle` profiles.
+This plugin automatically adds `org.openrewrite.plan:rewrite-spring` and `org.openrewrite.plan:rewrite-checkstyle` to the plugin classpath and loads their `spring` and `checkstyle` recipes.

-To apply Spring best practices, you must activate the `spring` profile.
+To apply Spring best practices, you must activate the `spring` recipe.
 It is then fully configured.

-For Checkstyle auto-fixing to take place, you need to tell the checkstyle profile where to find the checkstyle configuration XML (which should already be a part of your project), as shown in the example below.
+For Checkstyle auto-fixing to take place, you need to tell the checkstyle recipe where to find the checkstyle configuration XML (which should already be a part of your project), as shown in the example below.

-## Defining or configuring profiles in the POM
+## Defining or configuring recipes in the POM

-Profiles can be defined directly in the POM, making it easy to share profile configuration across many different repositories via parent POM configuration of the Rewrite plugin.
+Recipes can be defined directly in the POM, making it easy to share recipe configuration across many different repositories via parent POM configuration of the Rewrite plugin.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>